Kingston Uninsured Motorist Lawyer

 While you are entitled to compensation under your uninsured motorist coverage for injuries caused by an unknown driver, you may encounter some resistance from your insurer when making such a claim.
 Insurance companies have an interest in paying out as little as possible in claims, and so if there is any doubt that your damages were in fact caused by a hit-and-run driver, rather than your own negligent behavior, they may try to deny your claim.
 Hit-and-run insurance claims require greater factual support than other types of claims, since there is no other driver to corroborate your account of events.
 A knowledgeable New York hit-and-run car accident attorney will ensure that you’ve obtained all necessary documents from the police, will gather any evidence from the crash to support your claim, and will find any witnesses of the crash who can testify on your behalf in court or in a deposition.

-If you or a loved one have been the victim of a negligent uninsured motorist and need experienced legal help to make sure you’re made whole, contact the compassionate Hudson Valley personal injury law firm of Rusk, Wadlin, Heppner & Martuscello for a free consultation, at 845-331-4100 in Kingston, 845-236-4411 in Marlboro, or toll-free at 800-566-4101.
+If you or a loved one have been the victim of a negligent uninsured motorist and need experienced legal help to make sure you’re made whole, contact the compassionate Kingston uninsured motorist lawyers at the law firm of Rusk, Wadlin, Heppner & Martuscello for a free consultation, at 845-331-4100 in Kingston, 845-236-4411 in Marlboro, or toll-free at 800-566-4101.